THE PARISH OF SAINT PAUL, NEW SOUTHGATE, LONDON

 for baptism.

 Teenagers and adults may also be baptised.
-This is celebrated with confirmation by the Bishop.
+This is celebrated with Confirmation by the Bishop.

 You can only be baptised once, but there are ways of renewing your commitment publicly as an